FerrBen/dotfiles/README.md

 3.  **Stow the configurations:**

-    Navigate to the `dotfiles` directory and use `stow` to create the necessary symlinks in your home directory.
+    Navigate to the `dotfiles` directory and use `stow` to create the necessary symlinks.
+Note that Neovim's configuration is stowed to a different target directory.

     ```bash
     cd ~/dotfiles
+    # Stow all packages that live in the home directory
+    stow aerospace git tmux wezterm zsh

+    # Stow nvim to the .config directory
-    stow *
+    stow -t ~/.config nvim
     ```

-    This command will symlink the configurations for all the packages (zsh, git, tmux, etc.) into your home directory.
+    This will symlink the configurations for all the packages to their correct locations.